tbishaw-stat6250/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
 - Question (xyin6-stat6250): How many observations and variables can a data set contain?
 How to count observations/variables?
+- Answer (xyin6-stat6250): As many as you can.
+Typically, rows are observations and colomns are variables.

 [Course Textbook Chapter 1, Problem 2]
 - Question (xyin6-stat6250): How to find the point of program steps being executed in the program?
+- Answer (xyin6-stat6250): "Run" and "Quit" statement mark step boundaries, at the step boundary, SAS executes any statements that have not previously being executed.

 [Course Textbook Chapter 1, Problem 3]
 - Question (xyin6-stat6250): How long can character variable be?
 Can character variables contain numbers?